camunda-community-hub/process-execution-automator/README.md

 # Process-execution-automator

 # Objectives
 Create scenarios to automate any execution of processes.
-Objectives are
+Goals are
 * Unit test and regression: You need to verify that a process reacts the same if you create a process instance with the variable "amount=100", and that the process comes to the user task "review".
 * Unit performance test: The process calls a service task "getCreditScore," and you want to verify this execution stays under 200 ms
-* Developer reason: you developed the task "getCreditScore", and this task is in the process after 4 user tasks and 3 service tasks that you need to simulate
+* Developer reason: you developed the task `getCreditScore`, and this task is in the process after 4 user tasks and 3 service tasks that you need to simulate

 The Unit Test section covers these goals.